ocaml/opam/doc/pages/Manual.md

 #### Pre-defined variables

-The following variables are dynamically defined by opam, but can still be overriden from configuration.
+The following variables are dynamically defined by opam, but can still be overridden from configuration.
 You can get the list of currently defined variables by running:

 ```